01/28/11

 06/08/10

 This is a quick and easy stir fry dish with very few ingredients and makes for a quick meal.
 Every time I go to a Chinese restaurant I love ordering a dish similar to this.
 I love the combination of chives, tofu and pork.
 Yum.
-So here is my interpretation of the dish. [...]
+So here is my interpretation of the dish.
+The measurements [...]

 Tags: chinese, chives, hoisin sauce, pork, stir fry, tofu